AMagd/AMagd/README.md

 ### **Hi there** 👋 🇪🇬

-**🚀 Seeking new job opportunities in AI, ML, and Computer Vision.
-Connect with me to explore possibilities!**

 I am currently a research intern at Johns Hopkins University CCVL Lab, focusing on generative models, computer vision and reinforcement learning for medical images.

 Previously, I was a researcher at KAIST's 🇰🇷 School of Computing  in the Machine Learning and Mind Lab led by Professor Sungjin Ahn.
 During my time there, I worked extensively on reinforcement learning and generative models.
 I hold an MS in Robotics from KAIST, where I researched machine learning, diffusion models and computer vision for self-driving cars under Professor Dongsuk Kum.